We use the term gluconeogenesis a fair amount here on BioKeto.com as it is a common subject of concern for those on the keto diet.

-Basically, gluconeogenesis is the inverse of glycolysis which is the process of breaking down of glucose to produce energy.
+Gluconeogenesis is the inverse of glycolysis, which is the process of breaking down of glucose to produce energy.

 The glucose metabolized through glycolysis produces a substance known as pyruvate, which is then fed into another energy cycle called the Kreb’s cycle (or the citric acid cycle).

 Thus, gluconeogenesis is simply the reverse of that process, starting with pyruvate and working back up the chain to create glucose.